jiachengwu209/jiachengwu.github.io/index.md

 **Email**: jiwu7886@uni.sydney.edu.au

-I am a 4th year chemical engineering student at the University of Sydney, interested in the applications of sustainable energy development in chemical and material engineering.
+I am a 4th year chemical engineering student at the University of Sydney, interested in developing sustainable energy in chemical engineering.

 ## Education
 *2018.7-2022.7* **The University of Sydney**